 Anyway, here are some of the kits we have.

 And this Squishy Human Body model is a reusable kit my kids loved.
+I think this one is discontinued now, but there are many similar products out there.
 The only downside to using it is that you might find yourself stepping on something squishy and saying “Oh, there’s the liver!”

 Kits are an easy way to bring hands-on projects into a certain topic, especially if it’s not something that can be demonstrated easily in other ways.

 Use the links below to continue the Tour of Our Homeschool series:

 - A Tour of Our Homeschool: Math Shelves